Blair William & Co. IL Decreases Stock Holdings in Invesco S&P 500 Pure Growth ETF (NYSEARCA:RPG)

 Blair William & Co.
-IL trimmed its position in shares of Invesco S&P 500 Pure Growth ETF (NYSEARCA:RPG) by 39.3% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 587 shares of the company’s stock after selling 380 shares during the period.
+IL lessened its stake in shares of Invesco S&P 500 Pure Growth ETF (NYSEARCA:RPG) by 39.3% during the 1st quarter, according to its most recent 13F filing with the SEC.
+The firm owned 587 shares of the company’s stock after selling 380 shares during the period.
 Blair William & Co.
-IL’s holdings in Invesco S&P 500 Pure Growth ETF were worth $96,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+IL’s holdings in Invesco S&P 500 Pure Growth ETF were worth $96,000 at the end of the most recent quarter.

 Guggenheim S&P 500 Pure Growth ETF, formerly Rydex S&P 500 Pure Growth ETF, seeks to replicate as closely as possible the performance of the S&P 500 Pure Growth Index (the Index).
 The Fund uses a passive management strategy, known as replication, to track the performance of the Index.
 Replication refers to investing in substantially all of the securities in the Index in approximately the same proportions as in the Index.